Maybe you bought ghee to make some delicious sweets.

 Ghee is a pure clarified butter that’s enjoyed the world over for its delicious toasted umami taste.
 It is a clear, golden-colored liquid that is free from milk solids.

 Do you want to know the best part?
-Ghee’s smoke point is 482 ° F (or 250 ° C), well above most over cooking oils.
+Ghee’s smoke point is 482 ° F (or 250 ° C), well above most cooking oils.

 How To Know If Ghee Has Gone Off